 “I am trying to take a moment for myself, but everything that’s happening is just making it harder for me.
 Don’t believe everything you read and hear,” she captioned a video message.
 “Your love and dedication is amazing, but what I need right now is a little bit of privacy to deal with all the hard things that life is throwing my way.
 If you could do that, I would be forever grateful.
 Love you.”

 Her message did little to quell the #FreeBritney movement and speculation surrounding Britney’s well-being only grew.

 Some began theorizing that Spears was using her Instagram to send coded cries for help, citing Britney’s emoji use and other details of her posts.
-Fans have zeroed in on everything from what Spears is wearing to how many times she blinks when examining her posts for clues about her supposed distress.
-After the singer wore a yellow top in a July Instagram, over 384,000 fans liked a tweet speculating that she had done so because, on a previous post, a follower had commented asking her to wear the color to signal that she needed help.
+Fans zeroed in on everything from what Spears was wearing to how many times she blinked when examining her posts for clues about her supposed distress.
+After the singer wore a yellow top in a July 2020 Instagram, over 384,000 fans liked a tweet speculating that she had done so because, on a previous post, a follower had commented asking her to wear the color to signal that she needed help.

 When Spears’ mom liked several Instagram posts with the #FreeBritney hashtag, as well as a comment asking that Britney’s mom support the conservatorship’s end, it only fueled the movement’s fire.